 Graduates from foreign medical schools will be considered and all visa subtypes are supported.
 (The University of Virginia sponsors J1 Visas.)
 We require that the PGY-1 year be completed in the U.S.

-Interviews will be held on Thursday, January 10, and Thursday, January 17, 2013.
+Interviews will be held on in the month of January 2015.
 Applicants should plan to arrive the evening prior to their interview to have dinner with our residents.

 For information on housestaff benefits, credentialing requirements, and other important information, please visit the UVA Graduate Medical Education web site.